 National Railway Museum, Leeman Rd, York YO26 4XJ – open daily 10am to 6pm

 There’s no shortage of museums in York to take cover in.
 The National Railway Museum is excellent, free and can keep a family occupied for a good few hours.
 If that’s not your thing, there are lots of other options, from the Yorkshire Museum (dinosaurs, Romans, Vikings and more) to York Castle Museum (visit the Victorian street and learn about times gone by) to DIG – An archaeological adventure (one of our favourites).
-The world-famous JORVIK Viking Centre is closed due to flooding until 2017.
+The world-famous JORVIK Viking Centre has opened after the terrible flooding, and it’s fab.
 York Minster also has more for children now than ever before and is under cover (except if you go up onto the roof of course).
 Kids can borrow an Explorer Backpack (free), packed full of fun stuff to capture their imagination during your visit.
 York’s Chocolate Story is a fab chocolate attraction full of fascinating facts and hands-on activity.
 Further afield, Hull aquarium The Deep and children’s museum Eureka! are indoor attractions that we love.

 With three cinemas in York to choose from, you should be able to find something to please the family.
 City Screen is a lovely city-centre cinema with a fab café and riverside views.
 It has a regular Saturday morning kids’ club, toddler time (usually a short 30-minute show), Big Scream viewings for parents/carers with babies under a year old and autism-friendly showings (City Screen Picturehouse, 13-17 Coney Street, York YO1 9QL).
 Reel is a fairly small but very handy neighbourhood cinema just outside the city walls with a kids’ club and birthday party options (Reel Cinema York, Odeon Buildings, Blossom Street, York YO24 1AJ).
 Vue is an out-of-town, multiscreen extravaganza showing all major new releases (Vue York, Clifton Moor Centre, Stirling Road, York YO30 4XY).